tufts-ai-robotics-group/arfuros/README.md

 ## How to Use
 This repository contains code that can be compiled for the user devices.
 [This](https://github.com/faizan-m/arfuros_ros) repository contains the package that needs to be installed on the robot.

+## How to Run
+Once you have the ROS code downloaded on the robot and the Unity app downloaded on another device, check to make sure both devices are on the same WiFi network.
+They rely on the WiFi to talk to each other, so it's important that you have a stable connection.
+Start running roscore on your robot and launch the ARFUROS program.
+Check for the IP address on the robot and type it into the appropriate text field on the menu screen.
+(On our lab's Ubuntu computers, you can find the IP address by typing "ifconfig" into the command line and look for the "inet addr").
+Check or uncheck any information that you want to have visualized and press "Apply."
+The ARView scene will then load.
+As you walk around the robot, you can see the information projected in AR as the robot moves through its environment.

+**QUESTION what are the launch commands??**